-Oct.
-18-19 Walter B. Jones Park in Havelock is the place to be for the first taste of gourmet chili, wings, free music, lots of vendors and fun at the Chili Festival.
-Marine Corps Air Station Cherry Point flies in a Pedro helicopter for static display both Friday from 5 to...more about Chili Festival
+October 20-21, 2017 Walter B. Jones Park in Havelock is the place to be for the first taste of gourmet chili, wings, free music, lots of vendors and fun at the North Carolina State Chili Festival.
+The winners of the Red Chili, Green Chili, and Salsa competitions will represent the state of...more about Chili Festival

 Many Crystal Coast visitors find themselves stopping into Havelock, NC for military attractions like restored Harrier jets and the Croatan National Forest, but there are two events each year that are destinations unto themselves.
 Held every other year, the Marine Corps Air Station Cherry Point Airshow is one of the largest events in all of Eastern North Carolina, complete with skydivers, air acrobatics and static displays of historical planes.
 Havelock holds several annual events during the year, however, autumn is the best time to find some "heated" competition with the town's annual Chili Festival.